firebase/geofire-js/examples/README.md

 You can check out a live demo of this example [here](TODO).

-## fish2
+## fish2 - Using a GeoQuery

 This is a more complex example which shows you how to create a `GeoQuery` and respond to keys moving into, out of, and within the query.
+It also shows how to cancel event callback registrations.

 You can check out a live demo of this example [here](TODO).

+## fish3 - Loading Initial Data

+This example shows you how to achieve a common use case: loading only initial data.
+This is accomplished in GeoFire by canceling a `GeoQuery` once its `ready` event has fired.

+You can check out a live demo of this example [here](TODO).

-## sfVehicles
+## sfVehicles - Fully-featured example

 This is a fully-featured, complex example which combines GeoFire, Google Maps, and the [Firebase transit Open Data Set](https://www.firebase.com/docs/data/real-time-transit-data.html).